os-chip-design/chip-design-intro/README.md

     - Include results from DRC (Design Rule Check), timing analysis, etc. to demonstrate the design's readiness for tapeout.
     - Tapeout preparation: Summarize the final steps taken to prepare the design for tapeout, (integration with the Caravel framework and/or and ensuring compliance with Tiny Tapeout requirements).

-- **Source files:** All the source code of your implementation (and tests).
+- **Source files:** All the source code of your implementation, scripts, and tests/verification material.
 It is fine to just have a link to a repository.

 - **README file:** A README file that includes instructions on how to set up and run your processor on the FPGA, as well as how to run any test cases you developed.